 HRSA Behavioral Health Workforce Education and Training Stipend Program

 The Counselor Education program is seeking 18 NJCU Clinical Mental Health Counseling and School Counseling students to support their internship experiences.
 Students who are chosen to participate in this program will receive a $10,000 stipend during their internships ($5,000 during Internship I and $5,000 during Internship II).
-Students taking their practicum in Fall 2018 are eligible to apply for Cohort’s 3 and 4.
-Students will begin Internship I in Spring 2019/Fall 2019 and Internship II in Fall 2019/Spring 2020.
-The deadline to apply for the program is October 12th, 2018 for Cohort 3 applicants and March 15th, 2019 for Cohort 4 applicants.
+Students taking their practicum in Fall 2020 are eligible to apply for Cohort 7 and students taking their Practicum on Spring 2021 are eligible to apply for Cohort 8.
+The deadline to apply for the program is March 22rd, 2021 for Cohort 8 applicants.

 NJCU's Counselor Education Department has received a $1,613,131 grant from the Health Resources and Service Administration (HRSA) Behavioral Health Workforce Education and Training program for the next four years.
 This project will support an advanced training program with final internships for 98 diverse master’s degree students in two tracks: Clinical Mental Health Counseling (community agencies, hospitals, and private practice) and School Counseling (elementary, middle, and high schools).

 The overarching goal of this project is to meet the increasing demand for behavioral health care services in medically underserved communities by training and graduating a diverse body of behavioral health professionals well-prepared to serve populations across the lifespan.
 The 98 students selected will gain first-hand experiences in prevention and clinical intervention to help meet the behavioral health care needs of clients across the lifespan by completing advanced clinical internships at integrated health care or inter-professional and team-based care sites in underserved communities.